Quraysh: Conflict with Muhammad

+Defeat and conversion to Islam

 In 630, Muhammad entered Mecca victoriously, prompting the rest of Quraysh to embrace Islam.
 Muhammad sought to consolidate the unity of his expanding Muslim community by "winning over this powerful group [the Quraysh]", according to Donner; to that end he guaranteed Qurayshi participation and influence in the nascent Islamic state.
 Thus, despite their long enmity with Muhammad, the Quraysh were brought in as political and economic partners and became a key component in the Muslim elite.
 Many leading Qurayshi tribesmen were installed in key government positions and in Muhammad's policy-making circle.
 According to Donner, the inclusion of Quraysh "in the ruling elite of the Islamic state was very probably responsible for what appears to be the more carefully organized and systematic approach to statesmanship practiced by Muhammad in the closing years of his life, as the organizational skills of the Quraysh were put to use in the service of Islam".